vandeplaslab/Moran_Imaging/README.md

         pip install Moran_Imaging

-2. Download the tutorial notebooks from GitHub and download the following three imaging mass spectrometry datasets from Zenodo: Demo_rat_brain_data.pickle, Zebra_fish_8_clusters_dataset.pickle, Zebra_fish_UMAP_dataset.pickle.
-Open the JupyterLab interactive development environment and run the notebooks.
+2. Download the following three imaging mass spectrometry datasets from Zenodo: Demo_rat_brain_data.pickle, Zebra_fish_8_clusters_dataset.pickle, Zebra_fish_UMAP_dataset.pickle.

+3. Download the tutorial notebooks from GitHub, open the JupyterLab interactive development environment and run the notebooks.

 Run the following notebook to reproduce Figures 1 and 2 of the main manuscipt, and Figures 9 and 10 of the supplementary material.